Its-me-nishmal/Flutter-Self-Stack-Api/docs/README.md

 # Self-Stack Flutter Backend API

 Welcome to the Self-Stack Flutter Backend API project!
-This repository contains the backend API built with Node.js to support the Self-Stack Flutter application.
+This repository contains the backend API built with Node.js to support the Self-Stack education system.

 ## Overview

-The Self-Stack project is designed to [provide a brief description of the project and its purpose].
-It aims to [mention the goals and objectives].
+The Self-Stack project is an education system designed to streamline communication and task management among managers, advisers, and students.
+It provides a centralized platform for managing tasks, attendance, student registrations, and user authentication.

 ## Table of Contents